Classic Espresso Martini Recipe

 This is a very simple cocktail where you just combine ingredients in a cocktail shaker and shake it well.
 The only extra step is making espresso first.

-The reason for using fresh, hot espresso in the cocktail is to get he layer of foam at the top.
+The reason for using fresh, hot espresso in the cocktail is to get the distinct layer of foam at the top.

 espresso maker pouring espresso into small mug